-Please refer to [6] for base definitions of the fields described in and refer to [8] Section 7.1 for constraints on those base definitions.
+Please refer to [6] for base definitions of the fields described in Table 6.1 and refer to [8] Section 7.1 for constraints on those base definitions.

 version – Indicates the version number of the RTP protocol.
 ‘2’ is currently defined by [6].